hideo0106/gha-aws-oidc-bootstrap/README.md

    - Generates a trust policy allowing GitHub Actions from your current repo (and any in `allowed_repos.txt`) to assume the role via OIDC.
    - Attaches a permissions policy granting only the required AWS actions.
 3. **Set the GitHub Repository Variable**
-   - Sets the `AWS_ROLE_TO_ASSUME` variable in your GitHub repository, referencing the IAM Role ARN.
+   - Sets the `GHA_OIDC_ROLE_ARN` variable in your GitHub repository, referencing the IAM Role ARN.
 4. **(Optional) Manage Parameter Store/Secrets**
    - If needed, configures AWS SSM Parameter Store entries using SecureString and grants the IAM Role permission to read them.
 5. **Update Trust Policy for Cross-Repo Access**